Fokker-Planck equation on metric graphs: Fokker-Planck equation on a simple star graph

-It is important to note that solution given by Eq.\ref{sol01} fulfill the vertex boundary conditions provided the following sum rule is valid:
+It is important to note that solution given by Eq.(\ref{sol01}) fulfill the vertex boundary conditions provided the following sum rule is valid:

-with $\gamma_1=\gamma_2=\gamma_3=\gamma,\,x_{0j}=\pm \sqrt{D_j}$.
-In other words, solution given by Eq.\re{sol01} obeys Eq.\ref{fpe2} only in case, if the above sum rule is fulfilled, if sum rule is broken, one needs to solve Eq.\ref{fpe2}.
-In Fig.2 solution of Eq.\ref{fpe2} is plotted for the case, when sum rule given by Eq.\ref{sr1} is fulfilled (for different time moments, $t=0\;$ $t=50\;$ and $t=100$).
-Fig.3 presents similar plots for the case, when sum rule \ref{sr1} is broken.
+with $\gamma_1=\gamma_2=\gamma_3=\gamma,\,x_{0j}=\pm \sqrt{D_j}$, i.e., the drift velocities are chosen as the same for all bonds.
+In other words, solution given by Eq.\re{sol01} obeys Eq.(\ref{fpe2}) only in case, if the above sum rule is fulfilled, if sum rule is broken, one needs to solve Eq.(\ref{fpe2}) numerically.
+Thus, unlike the FPE on a real line, for the case of graphs, the analytical results, i.e. the exact solution of the problem can be obtained for the special case, given in terms constraints in Eq.\re{sr1}.
+This is the "cost", one needs to pay to obtained exact solution of the problem on a graph.
+In Fig.2 solution of Eq.(\ref{fpe2}) is plotted for the case, when sum rule given by Eq.(\ref{sr1}) is fulfilled (for different time moments, $t=150\;$ $t=700\;$ and $t=1000$).
+Fig.3 presents numerically obtained plots of the solution, $f_j(x)$ for the case, when the sum rule (\ref{sr1}) is broken.
+Crank-Nicolson discretization scheme implemented for FPE in the Ref. \cite{CN} is used for numerical solution of Eq.(\ref{fpe2}) with the vertex boundary and initial conditions given by Eqs. \re{vbc01} and (\ref{initial1}), respectively.
 Certain qualitative and quantitative difference in the profiles for two cases can be observed from the plots.
 Fig. 4 presents plots of the average coordinate computed using the probability density, $f(x)$.
 It is the main characteristics, e.g., Brownian motion.
 The plot is obtained for the case, when the initial condition is imposed on the first bond.
 Upon growing in the first bond, the average velocity starts to decay.
+We note that the condition (sum rule) in Eq.(\ref{sr1}) ensures existence of the exact solution of the FPE on metric star graph and its uniqueness for the initial condition \re{initial1}.